 - Metrics can be sent either directly by a process to the backend(s) AND can also be forwarded through the PunchPlatform channel, and sent by another process of the channel (acting as a "metrics proxy").

-- Direct sending to the various backends, forwarding are settings that can be overriden at a topology setting level
+- Direct sending to the various backends, forwarding are settings that can be overridden at a topology setting level

 - Metrics proxy activation can be activated at a spout setting level

 Common variations about PunchPlatform Metrics¶

 For all metrics indicating event rates and latency measures, the metric is automatically declined in multiple data subseries :

 - m1_rate : the Exponentially Weighted Moving Average (EWMA) on a 1 minute period (period of time in minutes over which the reading is said to be averaged (the mean lifetime of each reading in the average), 60% of the value in computation).

 - mean_rate : a moving long-term average with an exponential temporal attenuation

 - count : the cumulated values that have been registered (this value is often meaningless, except for message counts, where it is actually representative of the number of messages cumulated over time)